TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 Each controller argument is validated by the following rules:

 * If the argument has a simple type (string, integer, etc.), this type is checked.
-* If the argument is a domain object, the annotations `@validate` in the domain object is taken into account and - if set - the appropriate validator in the folder :file:`Domain/Validator` for the existing domain object is run.
+* If the argument is a domain object, the annotations `@TYPO3\CMS\Extbase\Annotation\Validate` in the domain object is taken into account and - if set - the appropriate validator in the folder :file:`Domain/Validator` for the existing domain object is run.
 * If there is set an annotation :php:`@TYPO3\CMS\Extbase\Annotation\IgnoreValidation` for the argument, no validation is done.
-* Additional validation rules can be specified via further `@validate` annotations in the methods PHPDoc block.
-The syntax is *@validate $variableName Validator1, Validator2, ...* The syntax is almost the same as with validators in the domain model, you only need to set explicitly the variable name.
+* Additional validation rules can be specified via further `@TYPO3\CMS\Extbase\Annotation\Validate` annotations in the methods
+  PHPDoc block.

 If the arguments of an action can not be validated, then the `errorAction` is executed, which will usually jump back to the last screen.
 It is important that validation is not performed in certain